kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 ### The job configuration file

 You can define a test presubmit job for a component.
-However, remember to adjust its definition in the `yaml` file to point to your forked repository instead of the origin repository.
+However, remember to adjust its definition in the `yaml` file to point to your forked repository instead of the original repository.

 For details on how to define a presubmit job, see the [Migration Guide](./migration-guide.md#create-a-presubmit-job).